Last updated on 2026-01-30

 Graduates of the Personal Support Worker program can pursue various career opportunities in Canada, including:

-• Home Health Care Worker: Deliver health care services in clients' homes, working closely with health care professionals to meet patients' needs.
+- Home Health Care Worker: Deliver health care services in clients' homes, often working with individuals recovering from illness or surgery.

-• Community Support Worker: Work with community agencies to provide support and resources to individuals and families in need.
+- Community Support Worker: Work with community agencies to provide support and resources to individuals in need, promoting overall well-being.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.